octotep/beepster/README.md

 - [X] Create library for beeping
 - [ ] Create a Player client
 - [ ] Create a Conductor server
+- [ ] Play Row, Row, Row Your Boat in a round
+	- Two clients, one server
 - [ ] Play midi?!